Species-theoretic foundations of perturbative quantum field theory: The Algebras

 \subsection{Ruelle's Identity and the GLZ Relation}

-Since the type $A$ Dynkin elements span $\Zie$, we can ask what is the description of the Lie bracket of $\Zie$ in terms of the Dynkin elements.
-The answer is known in physics as Ruelle's identity.
+Since the Dynkin elements span $\Zie$, we can ask what is the description of the Lie bracket of $\Zie$ in terms of the Dynkin elements.
+The answer is known in the physics literature as Ruelle's identity.

 In order to state Ruelle's identity, we need to notice the following.
 For $S\sqcup T=I$, if $\cS_1$ is a cell over $S$ and $\cS_2$ is a cell over $T$, then $\cS_1 \sqcup \cS_2$ describes a collection of codimension one faces of the adjoint braid arrangement which are supported by the hyperplane orthogonal to $\lambda_{ST}$ (in \cite{lno2019}, such faces were called \emph{Steinmann equivalent}).
 A cell $\cS^{[S,T]}$ over $I$ which satisfies